robertdebock/robertdebock.github.io/my-manifesto.md

 - Start with code that *barely* works.
 That means some assumptions will be made.

 ## [Dependencies](#dependencies)
-Use dependencies when absolutely required, in other words: only use dependecies when two entities have no value without eachother.
+Use dependencies when absolutely required, in other words: only use dependencies when two entities have no value without each other.
 This ensures:
 - Code can be reused maximally.
 - Code can be forked.
 - Assumptions are left over to the integrator.

 ## [Testability](#testability)
 Keep the smallest (testable) related code in a repository.
-This ensures autonomous development, most independant testing and easy collaboration.
+This ensures autonomous development, most independent testing and easy collaboration.

 There are multiple types of code:
 - The code for the application - Typically Python, C, PHP, etc.